 I would spend nearly six years in this part-time job, learning how to work in each department, and never content that I knew enough already.
 I even trained up to be a semi-skilled baker for the only reason that I felt the physical environment to be a challenge and one that I could overcome.

 After completing my three GCSEs, I studied for a GNVQ Intermediate in IT, followed by a BTEC National Diploma in IT.
 My four years studying at college ended with work experience at a Land-based Technology College.
 I decided that this was the type of job that I would both enjoy and thrive in, so I returned to help out and learn the ropes during my days off from the bakery, with cakes and sticky buns.

 The persistence paid off, I was now working full-time in IT, and the sticky buns stopped arriving.
 Learning quickly, I worked my way up through the levels of IT support.
-I worked hard to improve everything that I came across, ensuring stability within the desktops, servers, storage, and infrastructure.
+I worked hard to improve everything that I came across, ensuring stability within the desktops, servers, storage, network, and infrastructure.